tsnellgrove/dark_castle3/doc/to_do.md

 	- BoxLidLock class = ViewOnly + ContainMixIn + OpenMixIn + LockMixIn
 	- Surface class = ViewOnly + ContainMixIn
 	- Could also have UnderMixIn and BehindMixIn
-	- names like 'cavity' and 'nook' to describe negative space??
 	- would need to deal with the wording 'look under' and 'look behind'
 	- 'look under' adds contents to room.feature_lst
 	- additional 'under' commands = 'put under' and 'reach under'